josecm/GPIOIRQ-for-RPi/README.md

 # GPIOIRQ-for-RPi

 Linux kernel module for Raspberry Pi enabling the use of GPIO as external interrupt sources.

-The processes with open devices associated with the driver receive a SIGIO singal when an interrupt on any of gpios is generated.
-A process with several opened devices (registered for multiple interrupts)
+The driver registers a device for each gpio present on the raspberry pi header.
+The processes with open devices and configured file descriptors will receive a realtime SIGIO signal when an interrupt on any of gpios associated with the open devices is generated.
+A process with several opened devices can distiguish them in the signal handler by reading the si_fd field in the siginfo_t parameter and checking wich of the opened devices with that file pin generated the interrupt.

 /* Building and loading the module */